A Comprehensive Guide to Japanese Alcohol and Sake

 Where to Drink Nihonshu

-Walk into any izakaya in the country and they'll have some kind of nihonshu for you to try.
-If you're traveling around the country look for 'jizake' (地酒) meaning locally-produced sake, which usually tends to be nihonshu.
-Like wine bars of the west, you'll also find a number of sake bars, especially around Tokyo, that focus on just providing customers with quality nihonshu.
+Walk into any izakaya in Japan, and you’ll find some kind of nihonshu waiting for you to try.
+If you’re traveling around the country, look for “jizake” (地酒), which means locally produced sake and usually refers to nihonshu.
+Much like wine bars in the West, there are also many sake bars, particularly in Tokyo, dedicated to providing customers with quality nihonshu.

-If you're passing through Niigata Station you can even find a nihonshu vending machine, which lets you sample small cups of the beverage for just 100 yen.
+And if you happen to be passing through Niigata Station, you can even find a nihonshu vending machine that lets you sample small cups of the beverage for just 100 yen!

 For the Sweet Tooth